saicharanjanagama/Super-Mall-Web-Application-/README.md

 ### Firestore

-- Users can read/write only their chats
-- Conversation participants only can access messages
-- Metadata protected per user

-### Storage

-- Only authenticated users can upload
+- Only authenticated users can read data
-- File access restricted by UID
-- Controlled media access
+- Only Admin can create/update/delete shops & products
+- Role-based data validation

 ---